- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, it is important to ensure that the NAS device's network throughput is sufficient for the intended usage scenario.
 This can be achieved by choosing a NAS device with higher throughput capabilities, upgrading network infrastructure components if necessary, or implementing network optimization techniques such as link aggregation or Quality of Service (QoS) settings.

-Although NAS Turbo Station TS-269 Pro / TS-269H / TS-269L can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-269 Pro / TS-269H / TS-269L can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -